 The core of the Hexagonal Architecture consists of several layers.
 The main layers are our core domain, the domain services, and the application services.
 Outside of our application core, we have the infrastructure layer, which we can specialise even further into 2 parts.
 The first part is the incoming ports, which is generally known as the interface layer.
 The other part are the outgoing ports, or dependencies, which is the infrastructure layer.

-As described in the introduction, in our software, the current validation is in the controller layer of our application, which is part of the Interfaces layer.
-However, while this approach is not unique to our application only, the controller layer is not part of the business layer (Application Core), and should therefore not be modelled as such.
+As described in the introduction, in our software, the current validation is in the controller layer of our application.
+This is part of the Interfaces layer.
+While this approach is not unique to our application only, the controller layer is not part of the business layer (Application Core).
+Therefore it should not be modelled as such.

 Instead, the controller layer is part of the interfaces layer, and should be treated as such.
-For example, depending on your programming language, it’s generally better to not put your controllers in your domain package, but as part of interfaces layer and package instead.
+Depending on your programming language, it’s generally better to not put your controllers in your domain package.
+Instead, consider them as part of interfaces layer and package instead.

 Where to place input validation?

 A possible solution to address our testing issue is to change our functional tests.
 They need to change in such a way that they use the infrastructure layer instead of our service layer.
-While this might make our tests slightly more complex since we have another layer to test, it would increase the coverage of our tests, and we would be able to test our validation layer using our functional tests.
+While this might make our tests slightly more complex since we have another layer to test, it would increase the coverage of our tests.
+We would be able to test our validation layer using our functional tests.

 However, one of the downsides of this approach would be that if we introduce another input layer we might end up duplicating some logic.
 Examples of this could be gRPC, JMS, or maybe even another REST endpoint.
 If we implement the validation in each of these layers, we’ll end up with duplicate code.
 This introduces possible bugs by having a slightly different implementation in each layer.